Trump administration moves to cut off Iranian oil exports

 Ibrahim Kalin, a senior adviser to Turkish President Recep Tayyip Erdogan, told reporters last week that Turkey "expected" another extension from the U.S. but said his government had been offered no assurances.

-As of March, Iran exported about a billion barrels of oil a day.
+As of March, Iran exported about a million of barrels of oil a day, down from about 2.5 million last year.

 President Donald Trump last year pulled the United States out of the 2015 nuclear agreement between Iran and six world powers.
 The accord had imposed strict limits on Iran's nuclear program in return for lifting U.S. and economic sanctions on the regime.
 But the Trump administration had condemned the agreement as deeply flawed, arguing it did not address Iran's support for militants in the Middle East or its ballistic missile program.